 What the Vivo X50 Pro has to offer is arguably more exciting than either of those two pioneers.
 This is the first mainstream phone to feature gimbal camera technology, promising a level of mechanical shot stabilisation that hasn’t been seen before.

 This is no gimmick, nor is it the sole point of interest in the Vivo X50 Plus.
-While the full Western release details remain a little hazy (It’s probably going to be a £500-ish phone), it’ll be a highly appealing mid-range package if and when you can track one down.
+While the full Western release details remain a little hazy (It’s probably going to be a £500-ish phone), it’ll be highly appealing to those looking for one of the best mid-range phone if you can track one down.

 Design and screen – Beautiful high-end design and a fast 90Hz AMOLED